meghapsimatrix/simhelpers/README.md

 [`dplyr`](https://dplyr.tidyverse.org/index.html),
 [`tidyr`](https://tidyr.tidyverse.org/) and
 [`purrr`](https://purrr.tidyverse.org/) syntax (Wickham et al., 2019).
-The functions that calulate MCSEs are easy to run on grouped data.
+The functions that calculate MCSEs are easy to run on grouped data.
 For parallel computing, we use the [`furrr`](https://davisvaughan.github.io/furrr/) and [`future`](https://rstudio.github.io/promises/articles/futures.html) packages (Bengtsson, 2020; Vaughan & Dancho, 2018).
-Moreover, in contrast to the `rsimsum` and `SimDesign` packages, `simhelpers` provides jacknife MCSE for variance estimators.
-It also provides jacknife MCSE estimates for root mean squared error.
+Moreover, in contrast to the `rsimsum` and `SimDesign` packages, `simhelpers` provides jack-knife MCSE for variance estimators.
+It also provides jack-knife MCSE estimates for root mean squared error.

 Another related project is [`DeclareDesign`](https://declaredesign.org/), a suite of packages that